marcocolangelo/DrugLikeness-prediction-and-Fragment-analysis/README.md

 You can modify the flags `deep-search` and `final`.
 - `deep-search` : activate the modality which exploits a BTS for capturing bigger relevant substructures instead of single relevant fragments.
-- `final` : performs the prediticion of the TMC dataset we uploaded in the repository.
+- `final` : performs the predictions on the TMC dataset we uploaded in the repository.

 ## Contributing